BirgerMoell/swedish-medical-benchmark/README.md

 python evaluate_performance.py
 ```

-> Note that these scripts have to be run from the root directory of the project.
+> Note: The scripts have to be run from the root directory of the project.